 We have lots of ideas for places to practice roller skating & chances are there are a least a few that will apply to you no matter where you live.
-We’ve got ideas for indoors, outdoors, bad weather and probably lots of places you haven’t even thought of so scroll the whole list!
+We’ve got ideas for skating indoors when the weather is bad and, outdoor ideas for when the weather is good and probably lots of places you haven’t even thought of so scroll the whole list!

 Best Places to Practice Roller Skating